 Earlier this year in January, Second Harvest, an agency that works to reduce food waste reported that a whopping 58% of all food produced in Canada is lost or wasted with much of it being preventable at the consumer level.
 Overshopping or poor meal planning often means that unused or expired food ends up in millions of trash cans across the country.
 As food rots in landfills, it produces more of the greenhouse gas methane, which is 25 times more damaging to our atmosphere than carbon dioxide.

 Meal kits significantly cut down on food waste because each ingredient is perfectly measured at peak freshness and pre-portioned, so you won’t end up throwing away two thirds of that bunch of celery you thought you’d find another use for.

 The other big element to consider is that of food transportation.
 With Goodfood, ingredients are transported in bulk by a delivery truck on an optimized route.
 This means literally millions of individual car trips to grocery stores are saved every year further reducing emissions and the bane of our collective existence, traffic!

 While this is all well and good, there is always room for improvement, and Goodfood CEO & Co-founder, Jonathan Ferrari hints at what’s in store on the sustainability front:

 “Reducing food waste was an important part of our mission when we founded Goodfood almost 5 years ago, and it’s still very much at the heart of what we do today.
-That being said, we have made some big commitments to improving our sustainability in 2019, in fact we will have reusable boxes and biodegradable packaging by the end of the year.
+That being said, we have made some big commitments to improving our sustainability, in fact biodegradable packaging is one of the next projects we plan to focus on.
 One day, we even envision delivering Goodfood boxes in electric vehicles!”

 In Jonathan’s mind, a lot is at stake — not just for the environment but for the future of Goodfood as well: